 The funny thing about creative flow, is that once you’re in it, it’s pretty easy to stay in it.
 It’s that feeling of being in the zone and probably losing track of time.
-While this is an ideal working state, the challenge is that in order to attain a creative flow state, you need to focus long enough to get there.
+The challenge is that in order to attain a creative flow state, you need to focus long enough to get there.

-There is a very real “ramping up” period where if I checked social media, thought of a funny tweet and went ahead and tweeted it out, or checked my email whenever I thought of it, I never really got into the flow.
+I found there was a “ramping up” period where if I checked social media or checked my email whenever I thought of it, I’d never really get into the flow.

-Achieving a flow state required focusing heavily on the task at hand, in this case writing, no matter how uncomfortable it may be.
+Achieving a flow state required focusing heavily on the task at hand, no matter how uncomfortable it was.
 I can’t tell you how many times I’ve stared at a completely blank page and felt like I had nothing to say, or how many times I’ve opened the 20,000 word Google Doc that holds my book and thought, “I wonder if any new emails have come in yet?”
 (I’d just checked 4 minutes ago).

 That discomfort is actually a really important part of the flow process–it’s the first step in attaining it.

-To get there, we have to be able to focus on what’s in front of us, through the discomfort and through the twitches that aim to temporarily solve it.
+To get there, we have to be able to focus on what’s in front of us.
+We have to endure the discomfort and twitches that aim to temporarily solve the discomfort.
 The discomfort is the weight of the creative boulder we’re pushing up a hill, and it’s way easier to pick a flower than it is to keep pushing that boulder up.